CIeNET-International/cluster-toolkit/examples/science/af3-slurm/examples/simple_ipynb_launcher/Setup-post-cluster-deployment.md

 2. Open the JupyterLab interface for the newly deployed instance

 3. Locate and open the `slurm-rest-api-notebook.ipynb` file.
-If you haven't modified the default value of `af3ipynb_bucket_local_mount` in the `af3-slurm-deployment.yaml`, the notebook should be available at `/home/jupyter/alphafold` folder.
+If you haven't modified the default value of `af3ipynb_bucket_local_mount` in the `af3-slurm-deployment.yaml`, the notebook files will be mounted to `/home/jupyter/alphafold` on the Jupyter notebook system.

+    When you first connect to Jupyter Notebook, it only shows the alphafold folder — this can appear as if it's located at `/alphafold`.
+In reality, Jupyter starts in the `/home/jupyter` directory, and the `alphafold` folder is located inside it.

+    So while it looks like `/alphafold` in the interface, the actual path is `/home/jupyter/alphafold`.

 ### 5. Verify REST Token Access
-**Where to run**: **Inside the JupyterLab terminal** of your deployed Vertex AI Workbench instance.
+**Where to run**: **On the system where you executed `gcluster`** (where the `gcloud` CLI is authenticated with access to your GCP project, similar to step [Grant Secret Access to the Notebook's Service Account](#2-grant-secret-access-to-the-notebooks-service-account)
+).

 To verify that Secret Manager access is properly configured, open a terminal within JupyterLab and run the following command: